-Your Powerbank takes on the ups and downs of the wholesale energy market so that you can pay a fixed rate per kWh based on the average price of electricity.
-It works like a reserve fund set aside to cover the gap when the wholesale price is higher than the average.
-When wholesale prices drop below the average, your Powerbank gets topped back up with the difference.
+Your Powerbank takes on the ups and downs of the wholesale energy spot market so that you can pay a forecast rate per kWh.
+It works like a reserve fund to cover the gap when the wholesale spot price is higher than the forecast rate and to collect the difference when it is below.

-Your Powerbank is always your money.
-It's only ever used to cover the cost of wholesale price variations in the electricity you purchase from us.
+Your Powerbank balance is always your money.
+It's only ever used to cover the cost of wholesale spot price fluctuations in the electricity you purchase from us.

 Your Powerbank is more than a price buffer.

 All energy retailers buy electricity based on the wholesale market.
-Wholesale energy prices go up and down based on supply and demand, a bit like the stock market.
-A new price is set every 30-minutes, and it generally follows a pattern across the day that's easy to predict.
+Wholesale energy spot prices go up and down based on supply and demand, a bit like the stock market.
+A new price is set every 5-minutes, and it generally follows a pattern across the day that's easy to predict.

 Take control with Powerbank.

-Hedging your own risk against wholesale energy market fluctuations reduces our operational costs significantly, meaning we can pass on the savings through cheaper rates.
-As the wholesale market price goes up and down, your Powerbank will rise and fall in the short term.
+Hedging your own risk against wholesale market spot price fluctuations reduce costs, so we can pass on the savings through lower operating costs.
+As the wholesale market spot price trends up and down over the seasons, so does Powerbank rise and fall across the year.
 To build up the level of cover, your Powerbank is designed to grow by around 10% a year.
-Once your Powerbank reaches the maximum amount, the overflow will be refunded to you as a deduction on your monthly energy bill.
+Once your Powerbank doubles, it will overflow and the excess will be refunded to you as a credit on your monthly energy bill.

-So how much do you need in your Powerbank?
+How much do I need in my Powerbank?

-Powerbank is always your money.
-Powerclub holds it in trust while you're taking supply of electricity, to cover you from variations in wholesale energy prices.
-If you choose to leave the Club one day, you will be refunded the balance of your Powerbank.
+Your Powerbank balance is always your money.
+Powerclub holds it in trust while you're taking supply of electricity, to cover you from fluctuations in wholesale energy spot prices.
+If you choose to leave the Club one day, your Powerbank balance will be refunded to you.

 Could my Powerbank run out of money?